Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: conclusion

 {\bf DATA AVAILABILITY}

 All the data used in this paper are available within the article in graphical form in the figures 1 to 9.
-If there is any diffuclty in extracting them from the figures, the data can be provided on request from the authors.
+If there is any difficulty in extracting them from the figures, the data can be provided on request from the author.